 It is important to take a holistic approach to auditory processing and to consider its place within the larger concepts of listening and understanding.
 It forms one part of our larger ability to listen and understand; the other parts being language (best assessed by a speech-language pathologist) and attention, memory, and cognition (best assessed by a psychologist).
 All parts of listening and understanding must be considered when diagnosing and managing CAPD.

-If you need any more information on our auditory processing assessments and treatments, or how to prepare for your child’s auditory processing appointment, please contact our friendly local staff directly on (07) 4952 4649 or email us at email@example.com.
+If you would like any more information on our auditory processing assessments and treatments, or how to prepare for your child’s auditory processing appointment, please contact our friendly local staff directly on (07) 4952 4649 or email us at firstname.lastname@example.org.